aisteno/nextjs-tailwindcss-openai-realtime-console/README.md

 ACR_USERNAME
 ACR_PASSWORD
-AZUREAPPSERVICE_PUBLISHPROFILE // only needed if you're deployment requires authentication WEBSITE_HOSTNAME // hostname of your app, eg. realtime-console-xyz.azurewebsites.net (this is set by default by Azure App Service)
+AZUREAPPSERVICE_PUBLISHPROFILE // only needed if you're deployment requires authentication WEBSITE_HOSTNAME // hostname of your app, eg. realtime-console-xyz.azurewebsites.net
 ```

 The workflow can be triggered manually from the GitHub Actions interface on the `main` branch.